![]() I like the shades! |

 uses a single 8877 (3CX1500A7) tube from Eimac and it outputs 1500W for 40 watts drive.
 The amp has an Electronic Bias Ckt (EBS-1)

-which cuts the tubes off very cleanly been words.
+which cuts the tubes off very cleanly between words.
 Thus the total dissipation is kept remarkably low and, even more

 important, the heat buildup is minimized.
 Check here to see how it was mounted into a tight space.